 Many people are afraid of needles, until they become diabetic—and then they get used to it.
 Still, needles are unpleasant and can sometimes hurt.
-I know I get tired of them every once in awhile.
+I know I certainly get tired of them every now and then.

 I've been taking insulin for a couple of years now.
 I take at least five injections a day, and I've learned a lot about how to make it as pleasant and easy as possible.
 Because of my experience, I decided to write an article with some tips to help others who also take insulin on a regular basis.

 When you have to take insulin every day, especially when you have to take multiple shots every day, you are going to get sores on your stomach.
 You're going to bleed and get bruises that sometimes take days to heal.
 Parts of your stomach might swell or become tender.

 Before committing to injecting yourself in a certain spot for sure, you can try inserting the needle just a tiny bit to see how the area responds to it.
 If there's a lot of pain, then it will just hurt even more if you insert the needle the entire way, so you should move to another spot that won't hurt as bad or won't hurt at all.

 Ideally, you want the majority of your insulin injections not to hurt.
 This may sound impossible if you've never injected yourself with a needle on a regular basis, but if you do things right, this should be the case the majority of the time.

 You can't completely avoid pain and there are going to be injections that are very painful sometimes, but if you follow this rule and the others in this article, most of your injections should be painless.

 2. Put the Needle in Straight